B1aZer/vim/README.md

 - CtrlP is slow and not really useful
 - Somehow the smae buffer is always opens
 - New mappings. http://learnvimscriptthehardway.stevelosh.com/chapters/15.html#movement-mappings
-- Check for usefule mappings: https://github.com/skwp/dotfiles
+- Check for useful mappings: https://github.com/skwp/dotfiles